 “How do you know what's real?!”
 Telford shouted.
-“What have you done?!
+“What have you learned?!
 What cathedrals have you built?!
-You're an incidental stranger questioning a history that won't even remember you!”
+You're a nobody, questioning a history that won't even remember you!”

 “The Khlysty don't just have visions, they help bring those things into this world!”

 Telford withdrew into himself.
-“The Jews no long make animal sacrifices.”
+“The Jews no longer make animal sacrifices.”

-Tilting my head, I watched the old chap, wondering where this was leading now.
+Tilting my head, I watched the old chap, wondering where this was leading.

-“How do you think the gods, or specifically the Jew's Tetragrammaton, would react to this?”
+“How do you think the gods, or specifically the Jew's Tetragrammaton, would feel about this?”

 “Marcus wrote that you're an artist.
-That you're obsessed with the bastards of angels.
+That you're obsessed with these bastards of Elohim.
 But what were you doing at Pergamon?”

 “Getting sun burnt.”